 Of course, if you clicked on this article, you likely already knew many of those positive stats about homeschooling.
 You are confident that your teen will thrive in college; it’s just that small matter of getting them admitted into one of their top-choice institutions that makes you a bit anxious.

 No need to worry.
 In working with many homeschooled families and students over the years, we have identified the admissions factors that matter most and are pleased to pass our advice along to you.

 Test scores, test scores, test scores

 There’s no way around it—standardized test scores are more important for homeschoolers than for traditional high school students.
 Thus, it is imperative that homeschooled students should commit significant time to standardized testing.
-Excellent SAT, ACT, Subject Test, and AP exam results can go a long way toward compensating for a lack of formalized grades.
+Excellent SAT, ACT, and AP exam results can go a long way toward compensating for a lack of formalized grades.
 This will be of special importance to students aiming for highly selective institutions, from the smallest liberal arts school to the largest flagship university.

 Fortunately, test-prep resources abound and some of them are very affordable or completely free.
 We recommend fully utilizing the Khan Academy’s cost-free SAT prep courses.
 Practice may not make a perfect 1600, but it is likely to have a positive impact on your child’s performance.
 In fact, a study released by the College Board found that just 20 hours of targeted practice through Khan Academy resulted in an average score gain of 115 points.

 In further good news, one recent study found that homeschooled students outscore their peers by an average of 72 points on the SAT, so approach those tests with confidence that the superb and rigorous education you have received has prepared you for success.